aferodeveloper/afero-devdocs/docs/afPro-UART-S.md

 ASR notifies MCU of Afero System Attribute changes.

-This example is designed to demonstrate basic principles while keeping things simple.
+<mark>This example is designed to demonstrate basic principles while keeping things simple.
 The suggestion “if TTTT!=0xF5FD, then discard” is based on that idea of simplicity, but deserves some explanation, below.

-The attribute ID 0xF5FD translates to 65013 decimal… which is ASR_SYSTEM_STATE.
+<mark>The attribute ID 0xF5FD translates to 65013 decimal… which is ASR_SYSTEM_STATE.
 Even a simple application must watch for messages with this attribute ID, for a couple reasons:

-- After a reboot, an MCU must wait for an ASR_SYSTEM_STATE message with value AF_MODULE_STATE_INITIALIZED before it is allowed to begin sending afLib commands.
+- <mark>After a reboot, an MCU must wait for an ASR_SYSTEM_STATE message with value AF_MODULE_STATE_INITIALIZED before it is allowed to begin sending afLib commands.
-- At any time, if the device receives an Over-The-Air application update, MCU will receive an ASR_SYSTEM_STATE with value AF_MODULE_STATE_UPDATE_READY when the update has been completely received.
+- <mark>At any time, if the device receives an Over-The-Air application update, MCU will receive an ASR_SYSTEM_STATE with value AF_MODULE_STATE_UPDATE_READY when the update has been completely received.
 At that point, the MCU should trigger a reboot of ASR, to install the new software.

-So, in the case of a very simple application (like this example), your code could choose to ignore ASR-to-MCU Notifications EXCEPT those where attribute ID is 65013.
-Those notifications must be handled, even by simple applications.
+<mark>So, in the case of a very simple application (like this example), your code could choose to ignore ASR-to-MCU Notifications EXCEPT those where attribute ID is 65013.
+Those notifications must be handled, even by simple applications.</mark>